tatsumoto-ren/tatsumoto-ren.github.io/blog/discussing-various-card-templates.md

 > But what if I memorize the meaning of the sentence as a whole, and become unable to recognize or understand the target word in other contexts?

-First of all you won't be able to read very well at all until you actually practice reading and put in the hours.
+First you won't be able to read very well at all until you actually practice reading and put in the hours.
-The SRS can only help a little bit.
+The SRS can only help a little.
 Second, it doesn't happen often.
 Yes, sometimes you will form context-dependent memories and can expect to take a few lookups in the wild to fully acquire a word.